Gerard Robinson

-Gerard Robinson (born September 24, 1966) is a former Secretary of Education in Virginia and Florida Education Commissioner.
+Gerard Robinson (born September 24, 1966) is a former Virginia secretary of education and Florida education commissioner.
 He is a school choice proponent and former president of the Black Alliance for Educational Options.
-He was selected to be Virginia Secretary of Education for Governor-Elect Bob McDonnell in 2010.
+He was selected to be Virginia secretary of education for Governor-elect Bob McDonnell in 2010.

-Robinson received an AA from El Camino College, a BA from Howard University and a master's degree in education from Harvard University.
+Robinson received an associate's degree from El Camino College, a bachelor's degree from Howard University and a master's degree in education from Harvard University.